lspacka/Beej-s-Guide-to-Network-Concepts/reflect.md

 ### Reflect on some of the advantages of the subnet concept as a way of dividing the global address space.

+### Why is there a three-way handshake to set up a connection?
+Why not just start transmitting?

+### How does a checksum protect against data corruption?

+### What’s the main difference in the goals of Flow Control and Congestion Control?

+### Reflect on the reasons for switching between Slow Start and Congestion Avoidance.
+What advantages does each have in different phases of congestion detection?

+### What is the purpose of Flow Control?

+### Why do people recommend keeping UDP packets small?

+### sendto() requires you specify a destination IP and port.
+Why does the TCP-oriented send() function not require those arguments?